UPDATED April 29, 2021

 How Career Services Can Help

-Even before the pandemic upended the job market, Career Services began developing new resources for future generations of Global Campus graduates.
 Taking advantage of every resource at your disposal will give you the best chance to succeed in a competitive job market.
-Career Services offers lifelong support to all alumni, and you can reach out at any stage of your career after graduation.
-In the meantime, here are some of the options to get you on track.
+UAGC Career Services offers lifelong support to all alumni, and you can reach out at any stage of your career after graduation.
+Check out these six ways UAGC Career Services can help you with your job search.

-Though the road ahead is riddled with obstacles, especially during a pandemic, there is opportunity in every challenge or setback.
+Though the road ahead may be riddled with obstacles, there is opportunity in every challenge or setback.

 By remaining focused on your priorities and taking advantage of the lifelong resources provided by Career Services, you will find it easier to navigate any uncertainty that lies ahead.
 For assistance with your resume or job search, contact Career Services.